JEKO10/Movie/README.md

 ## Project task

-This is my first time working with context as app providing method, and i think it is a great solution.
-I used Omdbapi API to make movie recommendations app.
+This is my first time working with context as app providing method, and I think it is a great solution.
+I used Omdbapi API to make a movie recommendations app.

 ## Project overview

-Home page displays search bar, for searching movies by name, and results for browsing godfather.
+The home page displays a search bar, for searching movies by name, and results for browsing godfather.
 You can search and learn more about a lot of movies.
-It displays basic info like director's name, the year it was published, runtime etc. I used fetch and promises to get API data.
+It displays basic info like the director's name, the year it was published, runtime, etc. I used fetch and promises to get API data.

 ## Built with